Curious about how horses handle “the birds and the bees”? It’s more than a nuzzle or nicker.

 It’s all about getting the best match with less hassle and more control.

-Factors Affecting Successful Breeding
+Factors Affecting Successful Mating Horses

 Successful horse breeding depends on a few key factors: